AmritMurali/SpotifyToMP3/README.md

 # SpotifyToMP3
 SpotifyToMP3 is an automated music downloader and metadata manager that integrates the Spotify and Youtube API.
-It retrieves tracks from your playlist, searches for the most relevant video on Youtube, downloads audio using yt-dlp, then stores the metadata using eyed3.
+It retrieves tracks from your playlist, searches for the most relevant video on Youtube, downloads the audio using yt-dlp, then stores the metadata using eyed3.
 ## Instructions
 1. Install **git** if you don't have it https://git-scm.com/downloads.
 Go on command prompt and run this command and check if it installed.
 ```